 Garrett came over and handed him a slip of paper.
 He took it and looked it over.
 It read: Report to Ceremony Hall.

-Ben left Stadium Omega with a dull headache and made his way to the Ceremony Hall.
+Ben left Stadium Omega with a dull headache and a metallic taste in his mouth.
+He made his way to the Ceremony Hall.
 He walked in to find several of his classmates already there.
 Many of the viewing seats in the hall were filled with parents.
 All of them the same age as he was.
 He looked over the crowd of people who could easily be his peers.
 He found his mom waving to him.
-He waved back and took his seat.
-He took a seat and waited for the remainder of his class to join them.
+He waved back and took his seat to wait for the remainder of his class to join them.
 The entire time he waited, he couldn’t help but think about the procedure.
 He couldn’t remember anything after the shot.
 Just like his mom had said, but something in him wondered how it worked.
 For the first time since entering the Academy, he hoped he would be given a job in Research.
 Where he could find the answers no one else seemed to wonder about.